Graduate Programs

 Financial Assistance

 Full-time M.S. students are eligible for master's teaching assistantships (MTAs) that provide a partial tuition scholarship (up to 6 credits per semester), and a stipend for working as a teaching assistant in undergraduate lab courses.
-To be considered for this scholarship, applications must be received no later than March 1st
+Students must apply first and be admitted to the M.S. program (preferably before April 1st) to be considered for the MTA.

-Other teaching opportunities may be available to both M.A. and M.S. candidates.
-Qualified students may find employment as assistants in introductory undergraduate laboratories.
-Graduate students may also apply to the GeoKids LINKS program, which offers graduate stipends.
+Other funding opportunities may be available to both M.A. and M.S. candidates.
+Students may get funded through their research mentors through external grants.
+Qualified students may also find employment as student workers helping out in undergraduate teaching laboratories.

 Where Are They Now?